google/digitalbuildings/tools/abel/validators/README.md

 `Cloud Device ID` *string*

 Cloud registry [device numeric identifier](../../../ontology/docs/building_config.md#identifiers).
-The device numeric ID is automatically created by a Cloud IoT Core(or similar cloud iot service) and it is globally unique and not editable.
+The device numeric ID is automatically created by a Cloud IoT Core (or similar cloud iot service), and it is globally unique and not editable.

 `DBO Namespace` *string* **required**